XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: Results and Analysis

 \subsection{Cultural Adaptation}

-The CSI Adaptation task evaluates the ability of LLMs to adapt culture-specific content through cross-cultural reasoning in both intra-lingual and inter-lingual settings.
-Table~\ref{tab:csi_adaptation_result} reports the full results.
-We place primary emphasis on the hard metric, as CSI adaptation typically involves localized substitutions that preserve the overall sentence structure, leading to consistently high SENT$_{\text{bert}}$ scores that are less discriminative in this setting.
-Overall, LLMs achieve higher adaptation performance for Chinese cultural content, followed by Arabic, while performance is comparatively lower for Bengali across models and CSI categories.
+The CSI Adaptation task evaluates LLMs' ability to adapt culture-specific content in both intra-lingual and inter-lingual settings (Table~\ref{tab:csi_adaptation_result}).
+We focus on CSI$_\mathrm{bert}$, as adaptation typically involves localised substitutions that leave overall sentence structure largely unchanged, making SENT$_\mathrm{bert}$ less discriminative.
+Across cultures, LLMs achieve highest adaptation performance for Chinese, followed by Arabic, with Bengali consistently lowest across models and CSI categories.

-\textbf{LLMs consistently exhibit stronger CSI adaptation performance in inter-lingual than in intra-lingual settings.} Across models, moving from intra-lingual to inter-lingual adaptation yields substantial gains in CSI$_{\text{bert}}$ metric, with average improvements of approximately $51\%$–$55\%$ for Chinese and Arabic, and $30\%$–$35\%$ for Bengali.
-This pattern suggests that while LLMs are relatively effective at adapting Western cultural content when operating directly within the target language, they encounter greater difficulty when adapting non-Western cultural concepts expressed in English.
-One contributing factor may be the handling of culture-specific transliterations in intra-lingual settings, such as \textit{ganbei} (`cheers' in Chinese), \textit{bisht} (a traditional Arabic garment), or \textit{pahela baishakh} (the Bengali New Year).
-To better understand where these gains arise, we analyze performance differences at the CSI category level.
-Figures~\ref{fig:inter_vs_intra_arabic_chinese} and~\ref{fig:inter_vs_intra_wb_bd} show that inter-lingual adaptation yields the largest improvements in the \textit{Cultural Stereotype} category and the smallest gains in \textit{Cultural Reference}.
-This pattern suggests that LLMs more readily adapt stereotypical or conventionalized cultural knowledge in the target language, whereas culturally grounded references tied to specific contexts or entities remain more challenging.
+\textbf{LLMs consistently exhibit stronger CSI adaptation performance in inter-lingual settings than in intra-lingual settings.} Across all four cultures, inter-lingual adaptation outperforms intra-lingual in 8/8 models (one-sided Wilcoxon signed-rank test, $p < 0.005$ for each culture), with mean CSI$_\mathrm{bert}$ gains of $+36.1$ (Arabic), $+36.5$ (Chinese), $+13.9$ (Bengali-WB), and $+14.5$ (Bengali-BD) percentage points.
+This pattern suggests that while LLMs are relatively effective at adapting Western cultural content when operating directly to the target language, they encounter greater difficulty when adapting non-Western cultural concepts expressed in English.
+To better understand where these gains arise, we analyse performance differences at the CSI category level.
+Figures~\ref{fig:inter_vs_intra_arabic_chinese} and~\ref{fig:inter_vs_intra_wb_bd} show that inter-lingual adaptation yields the largest improvements in the \textit{Cultural Stereotype} category and the smallest gains in \textit{Cultural Reference}, suggesting that LLMs more readily adapt stereotypical or conventionalised cultural knowledge in the target language, while culturally grounded references tied to specific contexts or entities remain more challenging.
+A similar Visible-to-Invisible decline emerges through Hall's triad, though less pronounced in Bengali (Table~\ref{tab:hall_adaptation}).

-A similar pattern emerges when results are analyzed through Hall's triadic model of culture (Figures~\ref{fig:hall_level_adaptation_arabic_chinese} and~\ref{fig:hall_level_adaptation_wb_bd}).
-Across all cultures, inter-lingual adaptation consistently outperforms intra-lingual adaptation, accompanied by a clear performance decline from \textit{Visible} to \textit{Invisible} cultural levels.
-This decline, however, is less pronounced for the two Bengali cultural settings (Figure~\ref{fig:hall_level_adaptation_wb_bd}).